mparente88/BracklewhyteDND/README.md

 Pokémon: Rivals is made and maintained by Molly Parente.

-Rivals! title screen made by ChatGPT.
+ChatGPT integration, unofficial artwork and Rivals! title screen made by ChatGPT.